Middle Managers Struggle with Enterprise Social Media, IBM Finds

 While 46 percent of the organizations increased their investments in social technologies in 2012, only 22 percent believed that managers are prepared to incorporate social tools and approaches into their daily practices.
 Two-thirds of respondents were not sure they sufficiently understood the impact that social technologies would have on their organizations over the next three years.

 The report, entitled, "The Business of Social Business: What Works and How It's Done," reveals companies at the forefront of this trend are doing more than developing a presence on major social platforms.
-As IBM defines it, a social business embeds social technologies into core business processes, and then applies the technologies to drive -facing activities such as lead generation, and post-sales service.
+As IBM defines it, a social business embeds social technologies into core business processes, and then applies the technologies to drive -facing activities such as lead generation, sales and post-sales service.

 "Businesses are struggling to make sense of the vast amount of data generated from social networks, said Kevin Custis, vice president and global leader social business and mobility services at IBM Global Business Services.
 "To transform a vision into a reality, executive leadership must guide middle management on the value of being a social business, and build companywide support for the use of social practices across organizational functions."